Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

-Relative to Texas, our data show that Midland's latest annual appreciation rate is higher than 50% of the other cities and towns in Texas.
+Relative to Texas, our data show that Midland's latest annual appreciation rate is lower than 90% of the other cities and towns in Texas.